 Social responsibility refers to the activities and associated responsibilities that Broadband Communication Networks holds where an impact on society and the environment may occur.
-This includes issues relating to the environment, human rights, labour practices, organisational governance, fair business practices, community involvement and social development, and consumer issues.
+This includes issues relating to the environment, human rights, labour practices, organizational governance, fair business practices, community involvement and social development, and consumer issues.
 This includes the ability of Broadband Communication Networks to reach agreement on activities that are either "right" or "wrong" and to be held accountable for activities over which it has control.

 Broadband Communication Networks intends for its actions to be consistent with the interests of society and sustainable development, based on sound ethical behaviour, in compliance with applicable laws and governmental regulations and be integrated into the ongoing organization activities.
+Due to the ovid 19 pandemic, we have not been actively engaged with this activities.